How note taking improves learning

 To allow learners to get more from note taking, it’s useful to understand how it should work.

-CORI guides users through four steps.
+CORA guides users through four steps.

 Learners select information to record.
 Important points, definitions, examples, tasks… anything that might be useful later.